-Start and end of the validity period of self-certificate OldWithNew should be the same as start and end date of the old self-certificate.
+The end of the validity period of self-certificate OldWithNew is the same as the end of date of the old self-certificate.

 Validity period of self-certificate NewWithOld starts at the generation time of a new key pair and ends at the time by which all the subscribers will obtain new self-certificates (certificate of the new public key) of CERTUM QCA.
 Its expiry date should not be later than the expiry date of the old self-certificate.